VasylKosowski/exchange-app/README.md

 This is Demo Exchange Application created and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In `constants\app-config,js` file you can change fetching interval, precisions, etc.

+In `constants\configurations.js` file you can set the currencies and values in each pocket.

+In `constants\api-endpoints.js` file you can set your `openExchangeRateAppId` to fetch fates from [https://openexchangerates.org](https://openexchangerates.org).
+By default there is my private APP ID which has limitations for requests.

 ## Available Scripts

 In the project directory, you can run: